All posts by weblio

 LESSON GOAL

 Let’s check our lesson goal.
-In this material, you will learn some basic greetings in the workplace setting.
+In this material, you will learn how to respond to unexpected questions.
 You will also learn new vocabulary.

 PART A_1